cs4485-s25-alagar-t7/gas/docs/Weekly Reports/Week Ending 3-10.md

 ### Rayyan Waris
 - **Total Hours Worked: 7**
 - **Tasks Completed:**
-    - Setup the intial frontend using CRA
+    - Helped setup the intial frontend using CRA
     - Coded the frontend for dashboard and candidate page
     - Resolved TailwindCSS conflicts with repo
     - Fixed issues with dependencies